We are all familiar with the historical mythology of the Trojan Horse

 What is a Trojan Investor?

 His Modus operandi is quite simple.
-For example, let’s take an early stage startup that’s trying to raise $2m in order to develop their first product.
+For example, let’s take an early stage startup that’s trying to raise $2m in order to develop its first product.

 However, this “Trojan horse investment” comes with some very specific terms and conditions.
 For example, a relatively low valuation that guarantees the investor a large share of the company.
 It can also include some veto powers that essentially limit the company’s funding options in the next round.
 Consequently, they will be forced to take additional funding only from the “Trojan investor”.